ppy/osu-wiki/wiki/Beatmap_Discussion/en.md

 ## Earning Kudosu!

-*Note: You are given ten votes every hour.*
+*Note: You get ten votes every hour.*

 ![](img/thumbs.jpg "Thumbs up for Kudosu!")

-Modders can now earn Kudosu! by having their mod be given the thumbs up.
+Modders can now earn Kudosu! by having a thumbs up on their mod.
 You can (and probably should) go through your old mods and give them a thumbs up to support the modders before this feature was implemented.

 ## Reminders